hacklab-fi/nakkisade/README.md

 docker run -e ADMIN_USER=admin -e ADMIN_EMAIL=nakkisadeadmin@your.host -e ADMIN_PASSWORD=adminpassword  --name nakkisade -d nakkisade
 ```

+If you use docker-compose, there's a file ready for you.
+Just modify the docker-environment.env file
+for your needs.

 ## Running on host

 Like any django app (example in Ubuntu 18.10)